zkman8/zkman8/README.md

 ### Hi there 👋

-- 🌱 I’m currently studying for my AWS and CCNA certifications
+- 🌱 I’m currently learning Ansible, Python, and Networking
 - 📫 How to reach me: zkman8@goldmanmail.net
 - 💬 Ask me about the books I'm currently reading